 The surge comes after Iran effectively shut down the Strait of Hormuz, a vital maritime shipping route for Middle Eastern oil, in retaliation for joint US-Israeli strikes that killed its longtime ruler, Ayatollah Khamenei.

-Key oil producers including Kuwait and Bahrain have announced they may have to cut production after Iranian retaliatory drone strikes damaged several oil refineries across the Middle East.
+Key oil producers including Kuwait and Bahrain announced they would cut production after Iranian retaliatory drone strikes damaged several oil refineries across the Middle East.

 Fears of a global oil shortfall have since sent stock markets slumping, with experts warning the conflict could soon trigger one of the worst energy crises of the past 50 years.